mate-academy/react_list-of-goods/README.md

 2. Clicking the button shows a `GoodsList` (ul > li) with the given goods and hides the `Start` button
 3. Add button with text `Reverse` to show the goods in reversed order
 4. Add button with text `Sort alphabetically` to show the goods in alphabetical order
-5. Add button with text `Reset` to show the goods in the initial order
+5. Add button with text `Reset` to show the goods in the initialss order
 6. Add button with text `Sort by length` to show the goods ordered by name length

 ## (*) Advanced tasks (require understanding of Forms in React)